 The Land Degradation Assessment in Drylands (LADA) project (2011) reported that "Soil degradation occurs as a result of adverse changes in the soil biological, chemical, physical and/or hydrological properties.
 Such changes can increase the vulnerability of the soil to further degradation".
-Although, soil degradation is influenced by local environmental conditions such as climate, topography, soil type etc., farmers with their land management practices can exacerbate degradation of natural resources.
+Although, soil degradation is influenced by local environmental conditions such as climate, topography, soil type etc., farmers with their land management practices can exacerbate degradation processes too.
+Therefore, adoption of SWC measure is required to prevent or revers degradation of natural resources.
 However, achieving success in SWC programs is difficult because many constrains play a role.
 Deciding to adopt SWC measures is complicated process influenced by many factors such as the agro- ecological conditions, socioeconomic and cultural characteristics of the farmers' population (Calatrava et al., 2011; Pulido and Bocco, 2014).
 Decision to adopt SWC measures driven by intrinsic factors can promote long lasting behavioral change, while decisions made only because of extrinsic motivation factors, such as financial incentives provide less stable changes.
 Understanding the motivation factors that influence farmers to implement new SWC will help policymakers to design more effective SWC strategies and manage conservation programs more successfully.
 Top-down oriented projects in general are not so successful; Development organizations focus more on participatory methods emphasizing the importance of beneficiaries' commitment and engagement in activities (Kessler, 2006).

-The objectives of this research are to (i) assess farmers' perceptions of different types of soil degradation (ii) examine farmers' perception and motivation for adopting new SWC practices.
+The objectives of this research are (i) to assess farmers' perceptions of different types of soil degradation and (ii) to examine farmers' perception and motivation for adopting new SWC practices.